Dave-Gilbert/w2eb/README.md

 Archive.org are great sources for free books.
 If you want the latest publications you can go to your local library.
-Despite all these many good sources of fiction, it is very hard to find scientific or mathematically based content formatted for an ereader.
+Despite all these many good sources of fiction, it is very hard to find scientific or mathematically based content formatted for an e-reader.

 Project Gutenberg hosts only a small selection of math and science books and these are in pdf and Latex format, not epub or html format.